religiosa1/git-webhook-receiver/README.md

 - start the service, it will listen for the webhook posts and runs the actions you described in the config (building your projects or whatever) when those webhooks are fired from git

-It's intended usage is to run CI/CD scripts on a server, but you can use it for running arbitraty actions on git events.

 WIP, but operational.
 Some planned MVP functionality is still missing and there will be breaking changes before version 1.0 release.